Abhi-1725/login-form-html-css-js/README.md

 Additional description about the project and its features.

 - To design the login page using JavaScript functionalities.
-- This page requires email-id, username and password to register for the first time
+- This page requires username, email-id and password to register for the first time
 - Once registered we just need to login using email id and password.
-- Minimum of 12 characters are required for the username to be valid
+- Minimum of 9 characters are required for the username to be valid

 ## Built With